That Great 70s Slide Night!

 One-Hour Photos – MiniLab

-People stopped projecting their images onto screens and started placing their printed photos into frames and albums.
+People stopped projecting their images onto screens and started putting their printed photos into frames and albums.
 Viewings required virtually no effort.
 There’s no projection screen to set up and no projector to load and focus.
 A viewing doesn’t even need to be held at night.
 One-on-one showings can happen anywhere and at any time.

-Eventually, the slide night faded into history.
+Eventually, the slide night disappeared.

 Now, we use our devices to take and display images — or send them to social media, or photography platforms.